Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 .. note::

     If you already have an older |bw| extension installed, check its version and download a newer version if applicable.
-    The wCCD front-end requires some new features that are supported by the browser wallets version 0.8.3 or greater.
+    The wCCD front-end requires some new features that are supported by the |bw| version 0.8.3 or greater.

 .. dropdown:: Workflow 1 - Setup wallet connected to hosted node (click here)